-Purpose Brands are determined to take a stand
+Purpose Brands Are Determined to Take a Stand

-If you have been following my activity in the last 5 years, you have probably already heard me saying that brand storytelling and branded content & entertainment are essential for engaging with end-users.
+If you have been following my activity within the last 5 years, you have probably already heard me discuss how brand storytelling and branded content & entertainment are essential for engaging with end-users.
 You probably also know that BC&E effectiveness has much more to do with brand values than sales or lead generation.

-RELATED CONTENT: Branded Entertainment: How does it work?
+RELATED CONTENT: Branded Entertainment: How Does It Work?

 For companies that have values to share, communicating with an active and conscious target is a great resource and, also, a big challenge.
-That’s probably why purposeful campaigns have recently become a trend in advertising and some global companies are promoters of “visions” or cultural movements distributed on large-scale platforms, take for example GE’s ecomagnation, M&S Plan A and Unilever’s Sustainable Living Plan.
+That’s probably why purposeful campaigns have recently become a trend in advertising and some global companies are promoters of “visions” or cultural movements distributed on large-scale platforms.
+Take for example GE’s Ecomagnation, M&S Plan A, and Unilever’s Sustainable Living Plan.

 “Purpose must sit at the core of the brand, driving everything it does.
 It can not be an add-on or something that comes and goes according to whim or budget.
 It’s this authenticity that consumers recognize and reward, because today’s consumers, especially millennials, can smell bullshit a mile away”